How to Tell If Jewelry Is Well Made

 Ask before you buy: what’s covered if a stone comes loose?
 What’s the turnaround?
 Is there an in-house bench or does the piece go somewhere else?
 A brand running a real workshop answers this immediately and specifically.
 A brand that treats repair as a customer service problem will stall, deflect, or hand you a policy document that puts the cost on you.
 Worth knowing: Jewelers of America runs a national bench certification program.
 Most buyers have never heard of it.
 Most brands with certified bench staff will be happy you asked.

 None of this takes long.
 Turn the ring over.
 Run a finger along the inside of the band.
 Look at the prongs from the side.
-Read the warranty page before you need it, not after.
-Fifteen minutes of attention on a purchase you’ll wear for years.
+Read the warranty page while the piece is still in the case.
+Fifteen minutes of attention is usually worth it on a purchase you’ll hopefully wear for years.